Skip to content

 Claude Code requires Node.js and npm.
 Its --dangerously-skip-permissions mode refuses to run as root, so the container must use a non-root user.

-Create a file named Dockerfile.claude:
+Create Dockerfile.claude:

 FROM ghcr.io/sortie-ai/sortie:latest AS sortie